FairwindsOps/reckoner/docs/README.md

 # reckoner update --help
 Usage: reckoner update [OPTIONS] COURSE_FILE

-  Checks to see if any thing will have changed, if so, updated the release, if not, does nothing
+  Checks to see if anything will be changed, if so, update the release, if not, does nothing

 Options: